10 Ways You Can Create Urgency to Increase Conversions & Sales

 Make your urgency-driven offers even more compelling by personalizing them.

-For instance, track the pages or items that visitors view on your site, and offer them discounts that are relevant to their interests.
+For instance, track the pages or items that visitors view on your site and offer discounts relevant to their interests.

-Or, if you want to recapture a lead who abandoned their shopping cart, send an email reminding them that they have only a limited time to return and buy the items they were considering.
+Alternatively, if you want to recapture a lead who abandoned their shopping cart, send an email reminding them that they have only a limited time to return and buy the items they were considering.

 10. Keep the Pressure On

 Take a look at your sales funnel and see where you lose the most leads.

-Then figure out how you can increase the urgency of your marketing at these critical points.
+From there, try to figure out how you can increase the urgency of your marketing at these critical points.

 For instance, if people tend to leave your site after putting a few things in their cart, you could add a countdown timer to your shopping cart page to remind people that your sale ends soon.